Published: February 26, 2014An error message blocks ad coding availability

 With no way of getting help.

-I typed the exact 2 sentences I was seeing in my account in to google surrounded by speech marks.
-I was hoping maybe one or two other people had experienced the same before and hopefully had a solution.
+I typed the exact 2 sentences from the error message into Hoogle surrounded by speech marks.
+The hope was that maybe one or two other people had experienced the same before and there would be a solution.
 Somewhat ridiculously the search engine returns 29,800 results for that exact phrase.
-I was pretty shocked, straight away realising this was a more common issue then I expected, and it was spanning back years.
+Incredible!
+That’s pretty shocking.
+Clearly it’s a common issue spanning back years.

 I’ve clicked on quite a few of the results, they include many forums (including Google’s own), as well as blog posts, social posts and sites like Hubpages.
 This clearly then is something that many people have experienced.
 And this is just people who have reached out and pasted the exact 2 sentences, I would expect others have done so without pasting the exact message, and others will have not reached out at all and tried to fix it in private.

 So how many people have been affected over the years?
-Obviously it’s hard to say, but given the amount of people on the 29,800 results asking for help, and adding on top those who haven’t pasted the exact code or reached out at all.
-It surely has to be well in to the thousands.
+It’s impossibly to say but given the number of people in the 29,800 results asking for help, and adding on top of those who haven’t pasted the exact code or reached out at all.
+It surely has to be well into the thousands.

-The ridiculous thing is; there is absolutely nothing officially about this from google.
+The ridiculous thing is; there’s absolutely nothing officially about this from Google.
 There are thousands of users who experience a serious issue (in that it debilitates their Adsense account, you can’t get much more serious) and yet there is no help for it, absolutely nothing, not a sausage.
 Add on top of that; if you only generate small amounts of revenue you can’t even contact another human being at the company for help.
 You are left well and truly in the dark.
 How pathetic.
-To my mind they shouldn’t be allowed to let you have an account and then not allow you to contact them.
+They shouldn’t be allowed to let you have an account and then not allow you to contact them.
 That should be illegal when money is involved.